cloud-native-toolkit/site-developer-guide/docs/adopting/adopting.md

 This section assumes you have completed the fast-start learning, or equivalent, and have some knowledge of the Cloud-Native Toolkit.

 Now you have some hands on experience of using the toolkit, you want to start using the Toolkit on your own project.
-To do this you need to make some decisions on how you want to integrate the Cloud-Native Toolkit into your development environment.
+To do this you need to make some decisions on how you want to integrate the Cloud-Native Toolkit into your development processes.

 This section provides guidance on: